Fr75s/kdenlive-title-gen/format.md

 	</property>
 ```

 - guidesCategories: Specifies several colors and titles for Guides.
 Since our project uses no guides, this remains unused.
+These can be seen in the project settings under the Guides Tab.

 ```xml
 	<property name="kdenlive:docproperties.kdenliveversion">24.12.0</property>